Hugius/FabiEngine3D/doc/BILLBOARD_ENTITY.md

 - Instead of a solid quad, the texture of the billboard entity can be transparent text (based on a font).
 - Billboard entities are not affected by shadows or lighting.
 - Sprite animations can be applied to the diffuse/emission map.
+- Each billboard is the parent of 1 AABB.

 ## 2. Assets